CSKingMartin/gulp-jimp-resize/README.md

 ```

 # how to:
 Usage is pretty simple.
 Pipe in a directory of images to the "gulp-jimp-resize" module, and then pipe it somewhere else as you wish (for minification, or to a new directory, etc).
+Each image will be resized to EACH option piped into the plugin.
+The example gulpfile below will produce 5 new images for every image (custom, md, sm, square, and custom2).

 # example gulp file:
 ```